RENEE MONTAGNE, Host:

 NELL GREENFIELDBOYCE: A few years ago, scientists discovered the Macbeth effect.
 Hand cleaning seemed to ease the guilt people felt after being asked to recall something unethical they'd done in the past.
 This fascinated Spike Lee.
 He's a psychology researcher at the University of Michigan, who wondered if hand washing could influence emotions beyond a sense of moral purity.
 After all, people have this idea of starting over with a clean slate.

-Mr. SPIKE LEE (Researcher, University of Michigan): Maybe there's a broader phenomenon here.
+SPIKE LEE: Maybe there's a broader phenomenon here.
 Anything from the past, any kind of negative emotional experiences, might be washed away.

-Mr. NORBERT SCHWARZ (University of Michigan): Apparently you do not need water and soap.
+NORBERT SCHWARZ: Apparently you do not need water and soap.

-So we thought we'd end the week on a more hopeful note this classic sung by Johnny Cash.
+MONTAGNE: So we thought we'd end the week on a more hopeful note - this classic sung by Johnny Cash.

-Mr. JOHNNY CASH (Singer): (Singing) When times get rough and friends just can't be found, like a bridge over troubled water I will lay me down.
+JOHNNY CASH: (Singing) When times get rough and friends just can't be found, like a bridge over troubled water I will lay me down.
 Like a bridge over troubled water, I will lay me down.
 When you're down and out...